How Much Should You Gift?

 However, we encourage everyone to periodically review their estate plan because tax law significantly changes over time.
 And because the tax law changes, your estate plan will require changes, as well.

-Here are some quick updates that could impact you:
+Here are some quick tax updates that could impact you:

-Federal Estate Tax: Individuals can have a net worth of $11.4 million before paying any federal estate tax.
-This doubles to $22.8 million for a married couple.
+Federal Estate Tax: Individuals can have a net worth of $11.7 million before paying any federal estate tax (for context this limit with $675,000 in 2000).
+This doubles to $23.4 million for a married couple.
 However, anything over this amount is hit with a 40% flat tax.

 Massachusetts Estate Tax: The estate tax exemption is up to $1 million with a top rate of 16%.
 Massachusetts has no gift tax.

-On January 1, 2026, the federal and gift tax exemptions will be basically cut in half.
-If you are affected by these limits, you may want to take advantage of this opportunity sooner rather than later.
-You have an opportunity to transfer significant assets to family members and loved ones free of federal taxes.
+If you are affected by these proposed limits, you may want to take advantage of gifting sooner rather than later.
+For a limited time you have an opportunity to transfer significant assets to family members and loved ones free of federal taxes.